"wonderful"George Monbiot – The Guardian and Author of Feral: Searching for Enchantment on the Frontiers of Rewilding

 Local initiatives might appear token acts against the overall backdrop of abandon, but they hold open the door of imagination for others, and their effect on the local rural structure – the architecture, the landscape, the community – can often be considerable.
 They can also have a profound effect on the perception of an area by both its own people and outsiders: one proactive spark of human activity can often lead to others.

 As such The Remote Postman proposes to seek out these stories and help circulate them: collecting and delivering; listening and retelling.
 This act of dissemination would aim to serve both the initiatives themselves but also the institutions that would like to support them.
 The Remote Postman’s ‘round’ would provide a network of knowledge and experience between different peripheral regions of Europe with the aim of sharing ideas and reducing the sense of isolation, while also directly linking these new inter-remote lines of communication with the political and research institutions involved in the project.
-The aim is not to build a model but rather an appropriate resource bank of ideas and experience that both existing and new initiatives – as well as institutions – can use to think through their own responses: it is, above all, a project of context.
+The aim is not to build a model but rather an appropriate resource bank of ideas and experience that both existing and new initiatives – as well as institutions – can use to think through their own responses.

 What can be done?
 Perhaps we could start by looking closer at what is being done...